1.4 Youth policy decision-making

 - coordinates the system of cooperation with young Hungarian people in the Carpathian Basin outside Hungary's borders,

-- manages tasks related to talent management.
+- manages tasks related to talent management,

 The State Secretary also has development and management tasks related to youth programmes, such as

-- the National Talent Programme (Nemzeti Tehetség Program),
+- the National Talent Programme (Nemzeti Tehetség Program), and

 The following structure reflects the situation in force: